 These factors can be associated with tight calf muscles and achilles tendon tightness which are identified as significant risk factors along with altered running biomechanics.
 Another risk factor within the literature is high body mass index (BMI) which is more prevalent in the sedentary population rather than endurance athletes.

 It is thought that the majority of plantar fasciopathy cases will improve within 6 months with conservative treatment.
 However, in patients who cannot avoid aggravating the plantar fascia it may take up to 9 months.
 First line treatment consists of pain relief and management with gradual progression of loading exercises.
-In view of the plantar fascia being a tendon specific loading exercises are required for rehabilitation.
+In view of the plantar fascia seemingly having similar physiological reactions to load as tendons there is now evidence to suggest we treat it like a tendon.
+Therefore loading exercises are appropriate for effective rehabilitation in plantar fasciopathy.
 However, it is important to seek guidance from your physiotherapist in order to identify the type of load required that won’t exacerbate symptoms.
 There is no point doing high repetitions of heel dips on a step if this is an aggravating factor.

 1. Back off from running immediately and check that your running shoes are the correct ones for you and that they're not too worn.
 You also need to check your footwear for a general working day.

-2. Gradual loading of the tendon ankle strengthening with plantar fascia strengthening and stretching is required.
+2. Gradual loading of the tendon in conjunction with ankle strengthening is beneficial.
 This should also include stretching the calves and other associated muscles.
-Seeking the advice from a Podiatrist in conjunction with physiotherapy may also help with symptoms.

 3. Podiatry can provide custom made orthotics in the early stages of rehabilitation and guidance on gel heel cups and footwear.
 Night splints for pain relief in cases which have taken closer to 6 months can even be provided

-We'd love to hear from you if you have suffered from hot foot during a running or triathlon event.
+We'd love to hear from you if you have suffered from plantar fasciopathy.
 Comment below this post on THE ENDURANCE STORE Facebook page and let us know your experiences and questions!